 OneTrip Cancellation Plus Plan

 OneTrip Cancellation Plus Plan is definitely Allianz’s budget policy.
-With this plan, you are only covered against trip cancellations, interruptions and delays.
-Medical coverage, medical transportation and baggage loss is not included.
+With this plan, you are only covered against trip cancellation, interruptions, and delays.
+Medical coverage, medical transportation, and baggage loss are not included.

-Personally I would only consider this policy if (1) you are not checking luggage (2) you have medical coverage elsewhere.
-For example, this may be OK if you are an EU citizen taking a short break to another EU country where you only have carry-on luggage and an EU emergency healthcare card.
-That said, I am not sure why you should be so concerned about delays or interruptions in such a scenario!
+Personally, I would only consider this policy if (1) you are not checking luggage (2) you have medical coverage elsewhere.
+For example, this may be OK if you are an EU citizen taking a short break to another EU country where you only have your trusty carry-on luggage and an EU emergency healthcare card.

 OneTrip Emergency Medical Plan

-Remember that this plan only offers protection for medical costs.
+Remember that this plan only offers protection for medical expenses.
 If you are robbed, your cuts and bruises are covered but your stolen phone is not.
-If the airline loses your luggage it is not covered and you claim for heartbreak.
-If your trip is cancelled, it will not be covered.
+If the airline loses your luggage it is not covered and neither is heartbreak.
+Trip cancellation coverage is also not included.

-This plan is, therefore, for anybody who’s sole and only concern is healthcare costs.
+This plan is, therefore, for anybody whose sole and only concern is medical coverage.

 Note that AllTrips policies may also be able to offer rental car coverage for damage as well as dismemberment cover.
-On the flip side, the Cancellation Cover is either non-existent or is limited.
+On the flip side, trip cancellation coverage is either non-existent or limited.

-The AllTrips basic covers you for the “classic” issues on multiple trips within a one year period.
-Let’s see those numbers;
+The AllTrips basic may be able to offer coverage for the “classic” issues on multiple trips within a one-year period.
+Let’s see those numbers.

-Lost/Stolen or Damaged Baggage up to $1,000.
-Yes, this will cover most checked bags but remember the $500 max item clause.
-Baggage Delay is offered up to $200 and then $300 for travel delay.
+- Lost/Stolen or Damaged Baggage up to $1,000.
+Yes, this may be able to cover most checked bags but remember the $500 max item clause.
+Baggage Delay is offered up to $200 and then $300 for trip delay.

 Note that the AllTrips Basic plan does not come with Trip Cancellation or Interruption Coverage.
 Remember that means you will not be reimbursed in case you are unable to go on your trip!

 As you probably guessed, AllTrips Prime is more or less the same as the basic package with some increased coverage amounts.
-The policy offers;
+The policy may be able to offer;

 If you want even more coverage, then we have AllTrips Premier.
 The Allianz AllTrips Premier policy is basically the Prime one with even higher coverage amounts.
 AllTrips Primer may be able to cover;

-Dismemberment and Travel Accident up to $50,000 if you lose a limb or your eyesight when traveling.
+- Dismemberment and travel accident up to $50,000 if you lose a limb or your eyesight when travelling.

 What’s Covered By Allianz Travel Insurance?

-We’re now going top drill down and look at the various things covered by Allianz travel insurance.
+We’re now going to drill down and look at the various things that may be covered by Allianz travel insurance.
 Remember that some of these are covered by some policy types but not others, and note that coverage amounts and excess’ also vary depending on the exact Allianz policy type.

 Emergency Medical Coverage

-Emergency accident and sickness coverage is quite likely the most important aspect of any travel insurance plan.
+Emergency accident and sickness coverage is quite likely the most important aspect of travel insurance plans.

-Medical Evacuation is when you need to be sent to your home country, or another country for further or continued medical treatment, and are too sick to travel home normally as a regular passenger.
-For example – when you are stuck in a hospital bed on a drip in a leg cast.
+Emergency Medical Evacuation is when you need to be sent to your home country, or another country, for further or continued medical treatment, and are too sick to travel home normally as a regular passenger.
+For example – if you are stuck in a hospital bed on a drip in a leg cast.

-Reimburses for prepaid, non-refundable cancellation charges if you must cancel your trip (after the effective date of your insurance plan) due to covered sickness, accidental injury, or death of you, a family member or traveling companion; inclement weather, unforeseen natural disaster at home or at your destination, strike or other covered reasons.
+Reimburses for prepaid, non-refundable cancellation charges if you must cancel your trip (after the effective date of your insurance plan) due to covered sickness, accidental injury, or death of you, a family member or travelling companion; inclement weather, unforeseen natural disaster at home or at your destination, strike, or other covered reasons.

-Includes the same stipulations as listed above in “Trip Cancellation”.
-Includes the caveat of covering the cost of accommodation to you if you are delayed.
+Trip Interruption Coverage includes the same stipulations as listed above in “Trip Cancellation”.
+It includes the caveat of covering the cost of accommodation to you if you are delayed.

-Being compensated for lost personal gear is likely the second most important aspect of your insurance.
-This is one of the most common reason for Travel Insurance Claims.
 This covers reimbursement for loss, theft, or damage incurred during the trip.
-It can be applied to all personal items that were lost, stolen, or else accidentally blown off the roof of a chicken bus traveling at top speed.
+It can be applied to all personal items that were lost, stolen, or else accidentally blown off the roof of a chicken bus travelling at top speed.

 In the event your checked baggage is delayed or misplaced by the air carrier (for more than 12 hours), you can claim reimbursement for any necessary items you need to purchase until your bag arrives.
-This will typically mean toiletries but may even mean some clothes if you can demonstrate the purchase to have been essential.
+This will typically mean toiletries but may even mean some travel clothes if you can demonstrate the purchase is essential.